pocketgems/dynamodb/docs/dynamodb.md

 ## Tables

 ### Keys
-Each item is uniquely identified by a key.
+Each row is uniquely identified by a key.
 By default, the key is composed of a single field named `id` which has the format of a UUIDv4 string (e.g., `"c40ef065-4034-4be8-8a1d-0959695b213e"`) typically produced by calling `uuidv4()`, as shown in the minimal example above.
-An item's key cannot be changed.
+A row's key cannot be changed.

 You can override the default and define your key to be composed of one _or